 On May 2, 2014, the New York Times reported the sale of Harlequin Enterprises to Rupert Murdoch’s News Corporation.
 The NYT reporter opened his piece by writing that when the acquisition was announced, “cheap jokes inevitably started to fly.
 It was, needless to say, a bodice-ripper of an acquisition.”
 After a few more jokes of this nature the reporting got, one might say, serious.

-Hmm.
+Hm.
 What year is this?

-The term bodice ripper is pejorative.
-It is a facile dismissal of the things that must go on in the books with the silly, titillating covers of the 1970s.
-The term has not been rehabilitated by the romance reading/writing community in the way that the gay community took control of the word queer and made it their own.
+The term ‘bodice ripper’ is pejorative.
+It is a facile dismissal of the things that must go on in the books with the silly, titillating covers of the 1970s and ’80s.
+The romance reading/writing community has not rehabilitated the term in the way that the gay community took control of the word ‘queer’ and made it their own.
 Romance readers and writers know that bodice ripper is a term of abuse, and they don’t like it.

 What are the possibilities?

 1. He’s uncomfortable with female sexuality.

 3. He’s secretly addicted to romance novels and so must denounce them, just as the closeted evangelical pastor must declare that “homosexuality is a sin.”

 4. He’s aware of his limitations as a writer and so must project them onto the genre he is reporting on, hoping to direct the word ‘cheap’ in “cheap jokes” onto the romance novel and not his own writing.

 5. He is not aware of his limitations as a writer and was not troubled to go for the most trite, most (truly) inevitably obvious thing.
 (And he no doubt thinks romance novels are formulaic.)